How to create a keyframe animation of a single picture you drew

 If you follow this process, you won't find yourself in a situation where the video you worked so hard to create doesn't go back to the original image.

-You can also enter values in the Details small menu window,
+You can also enter values in the small detailed menu window,

-so it's important to be creative in this area, train your mental and physical strength,
+so you'll need to be creative and train your mind and body,

 ◇The only part to edit is the 2 second line.